Taurean Green

-Taurean James Green (born November 28, 1986) is a Georgian-American former professional basketball player who last played for Stal Ostrów Wielkopolski of the Polish Basketball League (PLK).
-Green played college basketball for the University of Florida, where he was a member of the Florida Gators teams that won back-to-back NCAA national championships in 2006 and 2007.
+Taurean James Green (born November 28, 1986) is a Georgian-American former professional basketball player, and current assistant coach for the University of Florida.
+Green played college basketball for the Florida Gators where he was a member of the teams that won back-to-back NCAA national championships in 2006 and 2007.
 He also played internationally for Georgia after gaining citizenship in June 2010.
 He is the son of former NBA journeyman Sidney Green.

 Early years

 Green was born in Boca Raton, Florida, in 1986.
 He attended a different school for each of his four years of high school.(Freshman/Lake Howell HS, Sophomore/Westminster Academy, Junior/Bradenton Pendleton Academy, Senior/Cardinal Gibbons HS) Following his sophomore year, in which his Westminster Academy team won the Florida Class 2A State Championship, Green was named MVP of the State Playoff Tournament and Broward County 3A-2A-1A Player of the Year.
 His signature game came at home during the regular season against Dillard High School, the three-time defending Class 6A State Champions, where he scored 38 points and made nine 3-point shots in leading his team to a blow-out victory.
 Green completed his senior season and high school career at Cardinal Gibbons High School in Fort Lauderdale, Florida.